uf-mil-electrical/Navigator_Kill_Board/Project Overview.md

 ## Firmware
 Let's set up boilerplate and other code that doesn't depend on the implementation of the layers above while we're waiting for access to Navigator.
+* For PD7, remember to unlocked using direct register writes to the relevant GPIO_O_LOCK and GPIO_O_CR registers before this calling function GPIOPinTypeGPIOInput
 ## Building and Wiring

 ## Testing